5 of the Best 55 Plus Communities in Florida

 Deciding where to retire can be one of the most significant financial decisions you make.
 Florida is a natural choice for many, with affordability, a mild climate, and diverse culture as top factors working in its favor.
 In addition, Kiplinger’s Personal Finance Magazine also reports a high population at retirement age and no state income tax as appealing lifestyle considerations for those seeking a comfortable place to spend their senior years.

-Last year, 329,717 retirees or older Americans migrated to The Sunshine State.
+Last year, 40.30% of inbound moves to The Sunshine State were aged 65 and above.
 This influx of mature residents plays a role in the demand for 55+ communities for seniors looking for a lifestyle that fits their golden-year goals and financial resources.

-In this post, we’ve consulted with top-performing real estate agent Brenda Bianchi, who has extensive experience — nearly 40 years — in the market, helping seniors relocate.
-We’ve also researched some of the best 55+ communities in terms of lifestyle, location, affordability, and safety.
+In this post, we’ve consulted with top-performing real estate agent Brenda Bianchi, who has extensive experience — over 40 years — in the market, helping seniors relocate.
+We’ve also researched some of the best 55+ communities in Florida in terms of lifestyle, location, affordability, and safety.

 To compile this list, we considered the following: